Prosecutors' Performance: The Role of Emotional Intelligence, Motivation, and Organizational Support

 Authors

-Objective: This study aims to investigate how prosecutors' dynamic capabilities are developed by examining the impact of emotional intelligence, motivation, and organizational support on prosecutorial performance.
+Objective: This study explores how prosecutors develop dynamic capabilities by analyzing the influence of emotional intelligence, motivation, and organizational support on their professional performance.

-Methods and Materials: The data were analyzed using a qualitative thematic analysis approach, which allowed for the identification of recurring patterns, themes, and meanings within the collected data.
-The analysis followed an iterative process, involving data coding, categorization, and interpretation to ensure a rich and nuanced understanding of prosecutors' experiences.
-To enhance the credibility and trustworthiness of the findings, triangulation was applied by cross-verifying data from interviews, observations, and document analysis.
-Additionally, member checking was conducted to validate interpretations with participants, ensuring the accuracy and reliability of the results.
+Methods and Materials: A qualitative thematic analysis approach was utilized to identify patterns and themes in the data.
+The process involved iterative coding, categorization, and interpretation to gain a nuanced understanding of prosecutors' experiences.
+To ensure the credibility of findings, triangulation was employed using interviews, observations, and document analysis.
+Member checking was also conducted to validate interpretations with participants.